johannesjo/gnome-shell-extension-window-session-manager/README.md

 Based on [lwsm](https://github.com/johannesjo/linux-window-session-manager).

 ## setup
-1. Install [lwsm](https://github.com/johannesjo/linux-window-session-manager) via npm: `npm install -g linux-window-session-manager` (on some systems you might want to add `sudo ...`)
+1. Install [lwsm](https://github.com/johannesjo/linux-window-session-manager) via npm: `npm install -g linux-window-session-manager` (on some systems you might want to use `sudo`)
 2. Download or clone repository and move all files to `/home/your-user-name/.local/share/gnome-shell/extensions/lwsm@johannes.super-productivity.com`:
 3. In some cases - especially when you're using nvm, you might need to configure the path to your lwsm installation (which you can find out via `which lwsm` after a successful installation) extension via `gnome-shell-extension-prefs`.